begoon/begoon.github.com/_engine/_posts/english/2012-10-08-introduction-to-8080-8085-assembly-language-programming.markdown

-It begins from the very beginning -- dealing with binary, decimal and hexadecimal calculations; then it follows through groups of instructions with many examples -- array indexing, multiplication and division, BCD representation, the concept of stack.
+It begins from the very beginning -- dealing with binary, decimal and hexadecimal calculations; then it follows through groups of instructions with many examples -- array indexing, multiplication and division, BCD representation, the concept of stack and so on.
 Each chapter is concluded with exercises.

 The very good book.
 Recommended.